-Recording calls isn’t something most people need to do, and isn’t neccessarily legal everywhere.
-As such, it makes sense Apple hasn’t installed it as a core component of iOS.
-However, there are situations where recording a call if you’re conducting an interview over the phone and have obtained permission to record the call.
+Recording calls isn’t something most people need to do, and it isn’t even legal everywhere or under all circumstances.
+So it makes sense Apple hasn’t installed it as a core component of iOS.
+However, there are situations where it’s perfectly fine to record a call, such as if you’re interviewing over the phone or otherwise have legal permission to record.

 Rev Call Recorder (free)

 You can record incoming and outgoing calls on your iPhone with this free app, as long as you have a U.S. phone number to register with.
-There’s no subscription and no lurking hidden costs here, no limit on the length or number of conversations you can record, and the quality is usually good.
-It works by setting up a three-way call, so you have to merge in the recording line, but it’s fairly easy to do and you can download the audio file afterward and do whatever you like with it.
-If you’re wondering why it’s offered for free — Rev also offers a transcription service for $1 per minute, which is handled by human translators for superior accuracy.
-If you want a free call recording app, then look no further — this is the only decent one available.
+There’s no subscription, no hidden costs, no limit on the length or number of conversations you can record, and the quality is usually good.
+The app features a new outgoing call flow that makes recording easier.
+Enter the phone number you want to call and that’s it — you can download the audio file afterward and do whatever you like with it.
+It also added a call recording notification for outgoing calls.
+For more specificity, Rev offers a transcription service helmed by human translators for superior accuracy.
+If you want a free call recording app, then look no further — this is the best one available.

 TapeACall Pro ($11)